Publication Ethics and Publication Malpractice Statement

 Handling Plagiarism

 Plagiarism in all of its forms is a serious offense and is considered unacceptable.
 As such, it can have a negative impact on a researcher’s career.
 If we are approached by a third party regarding plagiarism, we will contact the author or copyright holders for an explanation before taking any action.
-Moreover, the Business Review will remain unbiased and not be influenced by the third party when making a decision.
+Moreover, the Business Review (BR) will remain unbiased and not be influenced by the third party when making a final decision.
 In the event that instances of plagiarism are found at any stage, the BR has the right to reject or retract the paper and complain to the authors' institution.
 Read more about our plagiarism policy here.

 Fabricated Data

 It is a serious offense to fabricate and manipulate data for any purpose.
 At any point, the editorial office can request for data files or dataset to investigate.
-If, we suspect that the data is not authentic or has been manipulated, we will reject the paper and inform the institution.
+If, we suspect that the data is not authentic or has been manipulated, we will reject the paper and inform the institution, accordingly.

 Manipulation of Images

 Making linear changes in the images such as brightening it or having some color contrast is allowed, although care should be taken that the settings are applied to the whole figure and not just one part.
 Moreover, change should be moderate to prevent changes in interpretation of result.
 Furthermore, cropping and resizing of the image is also allowed to fit the size of the journal page.
+The editor may at any time during the review process, ask for the original images as supplementary material and it will be made part of the electronic repository under 'Supplementary Content'.

 Citation Manipulation